rootkovska/rootkovska.github.io/_posts/2015-12-27-PastaCiccia.md

 These instead, are not

 > "[His](https://en.wikipedia.org/wiki/Mark_Zuckerberg) personal wealth, as of December 2015, is estimated to be $46 billion"
+>
 > [charity for](https://en.wikipedia.org/wiki/Chan_Zuckerberg_Initiative) "up to $1 billion in shares in each of the next three years".
+>
 > [Telecommunications regulators in India](http://bits.blogs.nytimes.com/2015/12/23/indian-regulators-suspend-facebooks-free-basic-services/?_r=1) have ordered the suspension of Facebook’s controversial program to bring free basic Internet services to mobile phone users in the country. [...]
 Facebook and its partners are violating the principle of net neutrality [...] the program offers free web searches using Microsoft’s Bing service but Google searches incur a charge.

 It means that that's not charity, nor philanthropy.
+And if you read it vertically: "His charity for Telecommunications regulators in India", it is even worse.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/lSzw5XyVQfY">Skinny fat bastard- Austin powers</iframe>

-And this states that Facebook was a scam
+Finally, this states that Facebook was a scam

 * http://curia.europa.eu/juris/document/document.jsf?text=&docid=169195&pageIndex=0&doclang=EN&mode=req&dir=&occ=first&part=1&cid=80225

 And the same applies to any on-line data-related business activity.
 Google included.

-We - the hacktivists, only - want those money back.
-On our desks.
+We - the hacktivists, only - want those money back, only.
+On our desks

-Without the need [to apply at some kind of dark office](https://privacyinternational.org/illegalspying), [to step as foreigners into a lesser rights jurisdiction](http://www.thenewamerican.com/usnews/constitution/item/17008-fourth-amendment-and-foreigners-does-it-apply), [from remote by using an industry-standard computer instead of anyone](http://www.theregister.co.uk/2015/12/22/silicon_valley_expected_to_launch_counter_attack_on_snooping_bill/), and without being profiled ([AGAIN!](http://mfp19.github.io/2015/12/26/Profile.html#analprobe)) first.
+* Without the need [to apply at some kind of dark office](https://privacyinternational.org/illegalspying), [to step as foreigners into a lesser rights jurisdiction](http://www.thenewamerican.com/usnews/constitution/item/17008-fourth-amendment-and-foreigners-does-it-apply), [from remote by using an industry-standard computer instead of anyone](http://www.theregister.co.uk/2015/12/22/silicon_valley_expected_to_launch_counter_attack_on_snooping_bill/), and without being profiled ([AGAIN!](http://mfp19.github.io/2015/12/26/Profile.html#analprobe)) first

+<iframe width="560" height="315" src="https://www.youtube.com/embed/_w-Rhd8x6WU">Road Trip (2000)</iframe>

-Without Daddy Zuckerberg to bind them to a contract before delivery: we'll finalize the money later, according to our comprehension of [capabilities and needs](http://mfp19.github.io/2015/12/25/Aethernum.html#previous); [not by proxy](https://en.wikipedia.org/wiki/The_Giving_Pledge).
+* Without Daddy Zuckerberg to bind them to a contract before delivery: we'll finalize the money later, according to our comprehension of [capabilities and needs](http://mfp19.github.io/2015/12/25/Aethernum.html#previous); [not by proxy](https://en.wikipedia.org/wiki/The_Giving_Pledge).

 Twenty years ago I was there, I've been here all this time doing [the same thing](http://mfp19.github.io/2015/12/26/Profile.html#analprobe) ([again](http://www.parliament.uk/business/committees/committees-a-z/joint-select/draft-investigatory-powers-bill/news-parliament-2015/journalists-lawyers-mobile-companies-evidence--/), and [again](https://www.openrightsgroup.org/blog/2015/how-the-investigatory-powers-bill-will-affect-internet-service-providers), and [again](http://arstechnica.com/tech-policy/2015/11/uk-isp-boss-points-out-massive-technical-flaws-in-investigatory-powers-bill/), and [again](http://arstechnica.com/tech-policy/2015/11/the-snoopers-charter-would-devastate-computer-security-research-in-the-uk/)); and I still haven't found time to make a kid because I'm worried about not being able to be anonymous myself, in order to keep him anonymous as well.
 Safe.
 I call it "social responsibility"

+> You cannot escape the responsibility of tomorrow by evading it today. ([Abraham Lincoln](http://www.brainyquote.com/quotes/quotes/a/abrahamlin101733.html))

+That is the opposite of "social network"; the opposite of monetizing other people.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/watch?v=Yn0mglH7XLk">Excerpt from the documentary "Terms And Conditions May Apply"</iframe>

-That is the opposite of a "social network".
 Don't worry Zukky, there's no need for you to go to Europe to be sentenced - you're not Edward Snowden - your company's money only, have to travel.
-All the ones that I refused since Google inception.
+All the ones that I refused since Google inception, because of my ethical concerns about privacy.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/watch?v=K6YOd56yky0">BUFFONE a Silvio Berlusconi di Piero Ricca</iframe>